agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 #### Test the Walls

-Your task is to now figure out how you will update squares to reflect changes in the surrounding walls during path carving or wall adding algorithms and print that to the terminal in your chosen language.
+Your task is to now figure out how you will update squares to reflect changes in the surrounding walls during path carving or wall adding algorithms.
+Then, print that to the terminal in your chosen language.
 To check if you have correctly set up this logic I find it easiest to start with a path carving algorithm.
 The initial state of the maze should be all walls which will look like this.

 ![box-draw-grid](/assets/images/box-draw-grid.png)